 A Secret Near Zion

 On the way to Zion National Park, stop at Moqui Cave just five miles out of town that has ancient Native American artifacts, cool bright-colored mineral displays and more than 180 dinosaur tracks.
+There is a fee to enter Moqui Cave.
+Next to it, you can hike for free up to large natural caves that peer over the road.

 Then head to Coral Pink Sand Dunes State Park between Mount Carmel and Kanab.